holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Each Circle will use the **_“Governance Process”_** described in Article 3 of this Constitution to define or amend Roles within the Circle or Policies governing the Circle’s Domains.
 No one may define or amend a Circle’s Roles or Policies outside of its Governance Process, unless explicitly allowed by another rule of this Constitution.

-Further, each Circle may control its own functions and activities, as if a Domain of the Circle, for the purpose of defining Policies that limit the Circle’s Roles.
+Further, solely for the purpose of limiting the Circle’s own Roles, each Circle has an automatic Domain over its own internal functions and activities.

 #### 2.1.2 Impacting Circle Domains